New Seahawks linebacker Uchenna Nwosu ready for ‘legit fan base’ in Seattle

 “To be honestly speaking, Seattle was really my best offer,” he said.
 “I had a couple of interests from other teams but I feel like Seattle was the best offer that I had on the table at that time so I just went with it.
 A lot of family came into play, you know — it’s still close to home.
 You know of course taxes — California was eating me up in taxes.’’

 And in another frank admission, Nwosu mentioned that coming to Seattle also means “I get to experience a legit fan base.”
 If that seemed initially like maybe a reference to the struggles the Chargers have had filling seats in LA since moving from San Diego, though, Nwosu took to Twitter later to clarify, stating: “Seahawks have a legit fan base.
-Never said chargers didn’t.”
+Never said Chargers didn’t.”

 Regardless, if Seattle represents the first big change in Nwosu’s life at age 25, it also still comes with a lot of comforts of home.